zhangzhengde0225/FINet/README.md

 # Contributors
 FINet is authored by Zheng-De Zhang\*, Bo Zhang,*, Zhi-Cai Lan, Hai-Chun Liu, Dong-Ying Li, Ling Pei and Wen-Xian Yu.

-Currently, it is maintained by Bo Zhang and Zheng-De Zhang (drivener@163.com).
+Currently, it is maintained by Bo Zhang (zhangbo20@sjtu.edu.cn) and Zheng-De Zhang (drivener@163.com).

+Please feel free contacting us if you have any question.

 Homepage of Zhengde Zhang: [zhangzhengde0225.github.io](https://zhangzhengde0225.github.io)